Pivotal-Field-Engineering/todos-v2/pace/workshop-pcf/paceWorkshopContent/pcf-fdc/build-push.en.md

 * Create a custom route in cf and map to your `todos-edge` to `SOMETHING`
     * `cf map-route your-todos-edge apps.retro.io --hostname SOMETHING`
-* Use [Todo(s) Shell](#todos-shell) to automate the deployment of the same three apps as a single functioning "Todo app" on PCF with one command.
-The shell will use your PCF creds and push configured apps to the platform.
-The deploy results in 3 apps running (`todos-edge`,`todos-api`,`todos-webui`) each with a user provided "tag" which will prefix the running instances.
-    * `shell:>push-app --tag corbs`

 Pause...take a quick review and field questions